-Lately my daughter has started asking about her grandparents.
-Each time, she has taken me by surprise and I haven’t figured what to tell her yet.
+Lately, my daughter has started asking about her grandparents.
+Each time, she had taken me by surprise, and I haven’t figured what to tell her yet.

-I try my very best to always tell her the truth, I realized that we need to established a relationship based on honesty even at such tender age of 4, children may be young but they are not stupid.
+I try my very best always to tell her the truth.
+It important to establish a relationship based on honesty even at such tender age of 4, children may be young, but they are not stupid.

-Up till now it’s been ok and we do get by, our lives are busy with various other granny’s from our church who genuinely loves them.
-There is a part a grandparent plays in the lives of their children and I must admit that it is lacking in our children lives.
+Up till now, it’s been ok, and we do get by.
+Our lives are busy with various other grannies from our church who genuinely loves them.
+A grandparent plays a part, and I must admit that’s lacking in our children’s lives.

-I don’t get bugged down by things that are out of my control; I comfort myself with the fact that at least we still have one that is living.
-My father is dead, both Adey’s parents are also late and none of them got to see our children.
-While it is not a source of sadness, it would have been nice to have them around to share some stories and family histories.
+I don’t get bogged down by things that are out of my control; I comfort myself with the fact that we still have one.
+It would have been nice to have them around to share some stories and family histories.

 So what is the solution to my daughter’s request for granny?
-It may sound crazy but can’t we hire a granny?
-I am sure there are many grannies out there without their children living close by that can give love to a little girl or boy.
+It may sound crazy, but can’t we hire a granny?
+I am sure there are many grannies out there without their families living close by that can give love to others.

 Would we have to pay them for their services?
-I know that we are not the only one experiencing this, so what kind of solutions have others found to fill this void?
+I know we are not the only ones experiencing this, so what kind of solutions have others found to fill this void?

 As much as I believe in blood relatives, I also believe that those you have around you here and now are your family.
-We are not all lucky to have our parent living in the same State talk less of the same Country.
-Due to international laws, there are visa restrictions and even whereby that is not the issue you can’t have granny there always.
+Everyone is not lucky to have our parents living in the same State talk less of the same Country.
+Due to international laws, there are visa restrictions, and even whereby that is not the issue, you can’t have granny there always.

-My late grandma, Mama as she was fondly called by all who knew her died in 2004.
-She was loving, warm and loves nothing but to spoil us rotten.
-My best holidays were spent with her; she specialized in giving us all the food that my mom would disapprove of, lol.
-Oh we loved it.
-She lived for God and dragged us to church 5am daily.
-God helps that child caught sleeping in church; a sharp painful pinch will knock some sense into you, lol.
-Oh yes that was my grandma.
+My late grandma, Mama, as all fondly called her, died in 2004.
+She was loving, warm, and loves nothing but to spoil us rotten.
+Some of my best holidays were spent with her.
+She specialized in giving us all the food my mom would disapprove of, lol.
+Oh, we loved it.
+She lived for God and dragged us to church for a 5 am service daily.
+God helps that child caught sleeping at church; a sharp painful pinch will knock some sense into you, lol.
+Oh yes, that was my grandma.

-While she was alive I didn’t realize what a legacy she was leaving behind.
-She was a prayer warrior, a loving grandma; she lived to serve God, her children, grandchildren and her community.
-When Mama died I know then that I needed to step up my prayer life, had it not been for Mama’s prayers I simply don’t know where I would be today.
+While she was alive, I didn’t realize what a legacy she was leaving behind.
+She was a prayer warrior, a loving grandma; she lived to serve God, her children, grandchildren, and community.
+When Mama died, I knew that I needed to step up my prayer life, had it not been for Mama’s prayers, I don’t know where I would be today.

 When I grow up, I already have a template for the kind of grandma I would aspire to be like.
-Just like my grandma – Mama, may your soul rest in perfect peace Chief Adebayo.
+Just like my grandma – Mama, may your soul rest in perfect peace.
 I miss you now and always.